openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 ## Platform Driver Development Example<a name="section4300"></a>
 Code path: **drivers/peripheral/audio/chipsets/hi3516dv300/soc**

-In audio driver development, platform is configured to adapt to the DMA driver.
+In audio driver development, the Platform module is configured to adapt to the DMA driver.
 The major steps for developing the platform driver are as follows:
 1. Define and fill in a platform instance.
 2. Implement callbacks for the platform instance.
 3. Register and bind the platform instance to the HDF.